 Hand hygiene will be promoted and encouraged, and parents will be asked to support the school in reinforcing this message.

 The school will be cleaned thoroughly every evening.
-Staff will also ensure that frequently touched surfaces e.g. door handles, handrails etc. will be cleaned during the school day.
+Staff will also ensure that frequently touched surfaces e.g. door handles, handrails etc. will be cleaned once weekly.

-SNAs will sanitise desks and chairs each evening for Junior Infants -2nd class.
-3rd -6th classes will be required to sanitise their own work areas each evening before leaving school.
+SNAs will sanitise desks and chairs each Friday evening for Junior Infants -2nd class.
+3rd -6th classes will be required to sanitise their own work areas each evening before leaving school on Fridays.
 Teachers are responsible for sanitising their own work stations each evening.

 Waste will be collected daily from all classrooms/ toilets etc.